KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.sending-technology/content/gsm-technology/_index.md

 5. <span style="color:red">After writing the settings it is *NEEDED* to have a configuration file ready for the Cloud.</span> Without a configuration a device CAN NOT be registered in the Cloud!
 We recommend sending it manually in tab **[Error/Status]**.
 Otherwise, the Cloud has to wait for the interval set in **[Info]**.
 ![Do manually send a config file picture](../gsmsetup_sendconfigfile.png "Do manually send a config file!")

+6. Test your connection!
+If an FTP account has been assigned (step 2) and the device uses the same FTP then the device should automatically be listed into your KOLIBRI cloud account.
+Otherwise, use your login credentials and use an FTP client (like [FileZilla](https://filezilla-project.org/)) and check if a text file could be sent.

 ## Without a cable connection: Cloud integration with the GSMDataManager

 1. Please consult the [DataManager Manual](http://www.keller-druck2.ch/swupdate/InstallerGSM2Datamanager/manual/MAN_Datamanager_EN_en.pdf).